PiaHan/TakingOverGoogleAppsScript/README.md

 </p>

 <h5>Frequent issue happen</h5>
-1. A stock's upc pop up when scan the B stock / No table error happen In this case, User might use sheets while updating DB.
-Sometimes updater forgot to run the 'initial Setting' Code.
+1. A stock's upc pop up when scan the B stock / No table error happen <br>
+In this case, User might use sheets while updating DB.
+Sometimes updater forgot to run the 'initial Setting' Code. <br>
-2. Date format error.
+2. Date format error.<br>
-User might change the date format or
+User might change the date format, or add string data where only integer format allowed.
+Ask user that they edit the format or there is String data in the date / number / qty cell. <br>